-Table 1: Cortical Width (Ct.Wi) is measured from the periosteal border to the endosteal border and computed by taking the average of the minimum and maximum cortical width.
-Initial measurements were taken in µm and translated to mm for OPD analysis.
+Table S1: Cortical width (Ct.Wi) was measured from the periosteal border to the endosteal border and computed by taking the average of the minimum and maximum Ct.Wi.
+Initial measurements were taken in µm and translated to mm for osteon population density (OPD) analysis.
+Min.: minimum, Max.: maximum.